nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list appointments scheduled at a certain date and time
-2. AddressBook shows a list of all appointments with matching date and time
+2. MediContacts shows a list of all appointments with matching date and time

     Use case ends.